snozbot/fungus/Docs/fungus_docs/glossary.md

 <!-- ******************************* -->
 **Spine Animation**:
-Animation clip based on the Spine 2D system, that can be controlled from Fungus Commands (once  the Unity Spine and Fungus Spine add-on packages have been installed).
+Animation clip based on the Spine 2D system, that can be controlled from %Fungus Commands (once  the Unity Spine and %Fungus Spine add-on packages have been installed).

 <!-- ******************************* -->
 **Sprites**:
 2D Images, that may be hidden / revealed.
-Sprite may be moved through Fungus Commands, or Unity code.
+Sprite may be moved through %Fungus Commands, or Unity code.
 Sprites can also be defined to be "draggable" by the users computer mouse pointer or mobile device touch gestures.

 <!-- ******************************* -->
 **Stage**:
-A Fungus gameObject in the scene, used to define the position and start-end movements of Character Portrait images controlled by Fungus Portrait Commands.
+A %Fungus gameObject in the scene, used to define the position and start-end movements of Character Portrait images controlled by %Fungus Portrait Commands.

 <!-- ******************************* -->
 **Standard block**:
-A Fungus Block whose execution is **not** triggered by an event (so it is not an Event Block), and which does **not** cause the execution of 2 or more other Blocks (so is **not** a Branching Block).
+A %Fungus Block whose execution is **not** triggered by an event (so it is not an Event Block), and which does **not** cause the execution of 2 or more other Blocks (so is **not** a Branching Block).

 Note: Standard Blocks are displayed as yellow rectangles in the Flowchart window.